Daniel Boyle (politician): Political views

 Boyle operated within two distinct (though connected) political arenas.
 In England, he identified with the Liberal Party, partly because it was sympathetic to Irish political autonomy, but also because he identified with Liberalism.
 He was President of the North East Manchester Liberal Association, an Executive Member of the Manchester Liberal Union, and Vice President of New Cross Liberal Club.
 However, he was on the progressive wing of the party, supporting the municipalisation of essential services, and decent working conditions for council employees.
 Indeed, on many issues he had more in common with the emerging Independent Labour Party than many members of his own party.
 On 29 January 1904, the Manchester Guardian quoted him as stating that it was a public duty on the part of both local and central government to relieve distress.
-Boyle was, of course, an advocate of Irish independence, but he believed that Home Rule could be achieved constitutionally through the activities of the Irish National Party in the Imperial Parliament.
+Boyle was an advocate of Irish independence, but he believed that Home Rule could be achieved constitutionally through the activities of the Irish National Party in the Imperial Parliament.
 He aspired towards Ireland obtaining Dominion status within the British Empire.